 Uganda gets advanced research vessel for Lakes Albert, Edward

-Uganda has acquired a new research vessel dedicated to studying fisheries resources on Lake Albert in western Uganda.
+Uganda is set to acquire a new research vessel dedicated to studying fisheries resources on Lake Albert in western Uganda.

-The move was hailed by the Acting Director of Fisheries Joyce Nyeko Ikwaput as a landmark achievement that will deepen the understanding of fisheries resources on the lake.
+The move was hailed by the Acting Director of Fisheries in Uganda’s Ministry of Agriculture Animal Industry and Fisheries Ms. Joyce Nyeko Ikwaput, as a landmark achievement that will deepen the understanding of fisheries resources on the two trans boundary lakes.

-This newspaper understands that the vessel is undergoing final tests at Mwenza where it was built before it is handed over to Ugandan authorities.

-In an exclusive interview with The Sunrise Nyeko said the vessel will also go a long way in supporting cooperation in the management of fisheries resources between Uganda and the Democratic Republic of Congo, which is shared by the two countries.
+In an exclusive interview with The Sunrise Ms. Nyeko said the vessel will also go a long way in supporting the strengthening of cooperation in the management of fisheries resources between Uganda and the Democratic Republic of Congo.

 A regional body is born

-The work of the research vessel is expected to be facilitated by the establishment of a research station as well as a permanent organization that will oversee the harmonization of fisheries and conservation activities on the shared lakes Albert and Edward.
+The work of the research vessel will further be boosted by the establishment of a research station as well as a permanent organization that will oversee the harmonization of fisheries and conservation activities on the shared lakes Albert and Edward.

-The agreement for the establishment of the Permanent Trans-Boundary Lakes Albert and Edward Basin Organization was signed by the two governments.
-It’s set to be headquartered in Entebbe with DRC expected to provide the first Executive Director.
+This comes after the two countries signed the Permanent Tripartite Agreement in October 2018 for the establishment of a Permanent Trans-Boundary Lakes Albert and Edward Basin Organization.
+The agreement provides that the regional organization will be headquartered in Entebbe, with DRC expected to provide the first Executive Director.
 Uganda will identify the office space for the bi-lateral body whose activities are expected to improve ties particularly in the hitherto disputed areas of fishing on both lakes.

 Commenting about the research vessel, Ms. Nyeko said: “When the research vessel starts, the two teams (from Uganda and DRC) will move together on the same boat in order to be able to assess the stocks of fish.